cumbof/MetaSBT/README.md

 | `--db-dir`               | ⚑         | Database folder path |
 | `--output-file`          | ⚑         | Path to the output table |
 | `--version`              |           | Print current module version and exit |

+## Credits

+Please credit our work in your manuscript by citing:

+> _Manuscript in preparation_

 ## Contributing